 Tier 2: Effectiveness monitoring

 - Evaluates ecological, socioeconomic, and/or technique effectiveness

-- Guided by priority effectiveness questions developed by Restoration Center staff and regional partners
+- Guided by national and regional effectiveness questions developed by NOAA Restoration Center staff and regional partners

 - Provides science-based answers to advance programs and restoration practice

 - Implemented only on a subset of projects